ParrotXray/lavabili-plugin/README.md

 plugins:
   lavabili:
     enabled: true
+    allowSearch: true      # Whether "bilisearch:" can be used
     playlistPageCount: -1  # -1 means no limit, or set a specific number
     auth:
       enabled: false # setting "enabled: true" is the bare minimum to get Authentication working.